foluALX/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 5- a function that changes all lowercase letters of a string to uppercase a function that capitalizes all words of a string a function that encodes a string into 1337
+100- a function that encodes a string using rot13